ppvcRbrt/Wave-Function-Collapse-3D/README.md

 with some caveats.
-As it currently stands, the height of output model cannot be changed, it is very dependent on the input data given, and it cannot create structures that are meant to be logically connected (eg. a road network) as the solution implements the overlapping model for finding constraints.
+As it currently stands, the height of output model cannot be changed, it is very dependent on the input data given, and it cannot create structures that are meant to be logically connected (eg. a road network) as the solution implements the overlapping model for finding constraints only (this can be extended to different constraint-finding models).

 ## Results